1. About this policy

 2. Types of personal information we may collect

 We may collect the following personal information:

-- Your contact details including your name, contact phone number
+- Your contact details including your name, contact phone number and email address;

 - Details regarding conversations we have had with you; and

 - Your interest in any areas of legal practice or events.